 Upon approving the application for the ITIN, the IRS will process the tax return and send a letter to the taxpayer, or the Certified Agent, containing the ITIN number(s) for use on subsequent tax returns.

 Acceptance Agents are often found at colleges, financial institutions, accounting firms, nonprofit agencies and some Low Income Taxpayer Clinics.
-Commercial tax preparers who are Acceptance Agents often charge a fee that can range from $35 to $150 for completing the Form W-7.
+Commercial tax preparers who are Acceptance Agents often charge a fee that can range from $50 to $275 for completing the Form W-7.
 There is no fee for applying directly with the IRS.